 - 1. Maximise the sustainability of trips to/from the site for all site users (namely the staff and visitors); - 2.
 Increase awareness amongst site users of the alternative travel options from first occupation;

-The aims and objectives of this Travel Plan accord with the sustainable development aspirations, and the management/operational objectives of Stanley Dock Ltd.
+The aims and objectives of this Travel Plan accord with the sustainable development aspirations, and the management/operational objectives of the residential accommodation provider.

 How will the Travel Plan be managed?